DATA, DATA, DATA!

 - open, clicked, or forwarded one of your emails in the past 12 months

-- Clean Up Your Folders – If you have a mess of folders and random list and campaign names it is time to sit down and clean them up.
+- Clean Up Your Folders – If you have a mess of folders and random lists and campaign names it is time to sit down and clean them up.
 If you are the only person who knows how to find campaigns in your folder structure, then you are doing yourself a disservice.
 Your folder structure and campaign naming convention should be understandable to anyone in your organization.
 We recommend between five and seven folders at the root level.
 This typically includes one folder for operational campaigns (scoring, data management, etc.) and one folder for test or training campaigns.
 As for the campaign names, we suggest adding the date the campaign started, the type of campaign (email, landing page, webinar, etc.), and a short description of the content.
 For example, “20170310_Blog_Clean_Up_Marketing_Data.”

 - Consolidate State and Vertical – One of the biggest offenders of data hygiene is the state and vertical fields.
 We have probably seen the state of Texas represented 25 different ways in marketing databases.
 The same is true for vertical.
 Both of these fields are useful for customer segmentation, so cleaning them up will help ensure you are delivering the right message to the right person.
 Marketing automation can help here, too.
 You can easily set up a campaign that maps all combinations of a state back to a value you can use.
-For example, you can identify all leads that have state equal to “TX”, “Texas”, “texas”, “tx”, “Tx”, “tX”, “teXas”, etc. and write their state field as “TX”.
+For example, you can identify all leads that have the State field equal to “TX”, “Texas”, “texas”, “tx”, “Tx”, “tX”, “teXas”, etc. and write their state field as “TX”.

 - Remove Unused Fields – If there are data fields that you are not using, you should remove them.
 If you have data fields that you are using, but all records have the same value, you should remove those too.
 Finally, if you have the same information represented in multiple fields, one of them is a prime candidate for deletion.
 Although your marketing database doesn’t charge you extra money for extra fields, it is still costing you time.
-When you pull reports, or are trying to analyze your data, you can easily get distracted by fields that add little to no value.
+When you pull reports or are trying to analyze your data, you can easily get distracted by fields that add little to no value.
 This is especially true if you have the same data represented in multiple columns.
 You should field that has the truth data.

 A clean marketing database will save you time and money.
 It will help you deliver the right message, to the right people, at the right time.
 These five steps are a good way to get started cleaning up your database.
-If you would like more information, or would like to know how ORM Technologies can help you clean up your marketing database, send us a note at email@example.com.
+If you would like more information or would like to know how ORM Technologies can help you clean up your marketing database, send us a note at firstname.lastname@example.org.